 Airport Delays & Cancellations: Your Weekly Forecast

-This forecast is updated weekly to keep you informed of broader travel trends and regional disruptions.
-For complete accuracy and real-time alerts regarding specific delays, cancellations, or gate changes, always verify your flight status directly with your airline or airport.
+This forecast is updated weekly using long-range data from the FAA Air Traffic Control System Command Center, AccuWeather, and checkpoint volume trends.
+For complete accuracy regarding specific delays, cancellations, or gate changes, always verify your flight status directly with your airline before heading to the airport.

 Weekly Travel Advisory Notes: